 This 30" machine was just purchased at the local TSC store for $400, not on sale (+6% tax).
 It's claimed to be suitable for up to 18 gauge steel maximum.

 The 30" working width is real, with about another 1/4" maximum.
-The break bend angle can go tighter than 90 degrees, but I haven't gaged it yet (maybe
+The break bend angle can go tighter than 90 degrees, but I haven't gaged it yet (maybe135 degrees).

 As usual with China-produced products, the manual is very vague/short.
 There are no recommendtions for shear blade gap, even though the machine includes fine gap adjustment feature.

 The shear cutting blade relief angle is stated to be 5 degrees.

 Thanks to the recent RCM discussion "Clearance on shear blades?"
 (Oct 2009), I believe that a gap of about .002" would be good, not knowing what specific steel (Chinese grade) is used for the blades.